Hutch79/NixOS-VM-Config/README.md

 - **NixOS Version**: 25.11 (stable channel)
 - **Experimental Features**: Flakes and nix-command enabled for modern Nix workflows
 - **QEMU Guest**: Enabled for VM optimization
-- **Auto Upgrade**: Weekly on Saturdays at 06:00, allows reboot, uses flake from /etc/nixos
+- **Auto Upgrade**: Weekly on Saturdays at 06:00 (allowes you to fix shit on the weekend ^^'), allows reboot, uses flake from /etc/nixos
 - **Garbage Collection**: Automatic weekly, deletes generations older than 30 days
 - **Store Optimization**: Automatic weekly

 ### Docker Setup

 - **Rootless Mode**: Enabled for security (no privileged containers)
-- **Custom Networks**: 172.17.0.0/12 and 192.168.0.0/16 address pools (27 usable IP per Network) to avoid oversized networks
+- **Network size**: 172.17.0.0/12 and 192.168.0.0/16 address pools (27 usable IP per Network) to avoid oversized networks
-- **Auto-Prune**: Weekly cleanup of unused containers/images/networks (No volumes will be pruned)
+- **Auto-Prune**: Daily cleanup of unused containers/images/networks (No volumes will be pruned)
 - **User Service**: Docker Compose runs as systemd user service for luna user (socket at /run/user/1010/docker.sock)
 - **Live Restore**: Enabled to survive daemon restarts